-Where the Registered Supplier for an RMP holds information that indicates that the accuracy of the REL Address for the RMP could be improved, then the Registered Supplier shall promptly submit a Manually Entered Address request to the CSS Provider.
+Where the Registered Supplier for an RMP holds information that indicates that the accuracy of the REL Address for the RMP could reasonably be improved, then the Registered Supplier shall promptly submit a Manually Entered Address request to the CSS Provider.
 See Paragraph 8.

+Each Energy Supplier, Gas Transporter and Network Operator shall take reasonable steps to support the CSS Provider and Switching Operator to reasonably improve REL Address data quality as set out within the plan developed by the Switching Operator and consulted on with Market Participants within Paragraphs 2.5 and 2.6.

 Ensuring MPL Address Quality

-Each Gas Transporter shall ensure the accuracy of the MPL Addresses recorded for its Supply Meter Points in the gas Central Data Service, and shall support any investigation by the CSS Provider where the MPL Address does not match an address held in the GB Standardised Address List.
+Each Gas Transporter shall ensure the accuracy of the MPL Addresses recorded for its Supply Meter Points in the gas Central Data Service in accordance with the UNC and shall support any investigation by the CSS Provider where the MPL Address does not match an address held in the GB Standardised Address List.

 Each Distribution Network Operator shall ensure the accuracy of the MPL Addresses recorded for its Metering Points in its Electricity Retail Data Service, and shall support any investigation by the CSS Provider where the MPL Address does not match an address held in the GB Standardised Address List.